On arc index and maximal Thurston-Bennequin number: Proofs

 If $n \leq \maxtb(K)$, then choose $L$ such that $\tb(L) = n$.
 Since $D(L)$ is topologically $D_n(K)$ and $\tb(D(L)) = 4n$, it follows that $\maxtb(D_n(K)) \geq 4n$.
 If $n > \maxtb(K)$, then choose $L$ such that $\tb(L) = \maxtb(K)$.
 Add $n-\maxtb(K)$ positive twists to the framing on $D(L)$ by inserting $n-\maxtb(K)$ pieces of the form into the front of $D(L)$ to obtain a Legendrian link $D'(L)$ which is topologically $D_n(K)$.
 Each of the pieces adds $2$ to $\tb$, and so $\tb(D'(L)) = 4\,\maxtb(K)+2(n-\maxtb(K))$; it follows that $\maxtb(D_n(K)) \geq 2\,\maxtb(K)+2n$.

-To prove (\ref{eq:sldouble}), we use the alternate formulation for self-linking number in terms of braids.
+To prove (\ref{eq:sldouble}), we use the alternate formulation, first observed by Bennequin \cite{bib:Ben}, for self-linking number in terms of braids.
 If $B$ is a braid of $m$ strands and writhe (algebraic crossing number) $w$, then define $\sl(B) = w-m$; $\maxsl(K)$ is the maximum value of $\sl(B)$ over all braids $B$ whose closure is $K$.

 Given $K$, let $B$ be a braid whose closure is $K$ for which $\sl(B) = \maxsl(K)$.
 Construct a double $B'$ of $B$ with $2m$ strands consisting of two slightly offset copies of $B$; in algebraic terms, replace each generator $\sigma_i^{\pm 1}$ in the braid word for $B$ by $(\sigma_{2i}\sigma_{2i-1}\sigma_{2i+1}\sigma_{2i})^{\pm 1}$ to obtain $B'$.
 If $w$ is the writhe of $B$, then the closure of $B'$ is $D_w(K)$, and $\sl(B') = 4w-2m$.
 Add in $n-w$ positive twists to the beginning of $B'$ (i.e., append $\sigma_1^{2n-2w}$ to the braid word for $B'$) to obtain another braid $B''$ with $2m$ strands.
 The closure of $B''$ is $D_n(K)$, and $\sl(B'') = 2w-2m+2n$.
 It follows that $\maxsl(D_n(K)) \geq 2w-2m+2n = 2\,\maxsl(K)+2n$. \end{proof}